bonded-face fabric

 finishing

 "An overall term that usually refers to all processes, with the exception of coloring, to make fabric more acceptable (some experts also include coloring).
 Much of the look, feel, and behavior of a fab ric is determined by the finishing steps taken.
 Finishing can be mechanical (as in calendering) or chemical, or both.
 Special treatments are applied to fabrics during finishing to make them perform better, shrink less, resist flarnes, and repel water.
 Calendering refers to a process in which the fabric is passed through heated cylinders.
 This gives the fabric a lustrous surface and can also emboss it.
-Another important step in finishing, and usually the final process, is tentering
+Another important step in finishing, and usually the final process, is tenteringflat crepe

 A firm, medium-weight